God loves you and . . .

 God has promised that if you seriously seek for Him with all your heart, He will let you find Him.
 That is, if you seriously seek Him, you can find Him.

 You will call to Me and come and pray to Me, and I will listen to you.
 You will seek Me and find Me when you search for Me with all your heart.
 I will be found by you . . .
 Jer.
 29:12-14 (NASB)

-Now why does God let us find Him?
-The answer is that God loves you and has made it possible for you to have a relationship with Him.
+Why does God let us find Him?
+The answer is that God loves us and has made it possible for us to have a relationship with Him.

 But to all who did receive Him, He gave them the right to be children of God, to those who believe in His name . . .
 John 1:12 (NASB)

 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
 Romans 5:8 (NASB)

 Do you want to know more and have a relationship with God?
 Then click the link and continue reading.

 God Became a Man